By DeVry University

 The business landscape is evolving and today's most relevant skills are often different from those needed by previous generations.
 High performers need to be aware of those top business skills and be prepared to step up.

 Job postings today frequently seek graduates who are well-versed in critical thinking and decision-making.
-They're also looking for skills that support administration and management (things like communication, collaboration and leadership).
-A business degree can help you develop these skills in preparation for the opportunities ahead.
-Knowing which skills will have that kind of impact is the first step toward success.
+They're also looking for skills that support business administration and business management (things like communication, collaboration and leadership) .

 5 Top Business Skills for Graduates